akabravo97/DupFind2.0/README.md

 *   FileNotFoundException in some cases even if the file is present.
 *   Quickpic image viewer not compatible.
+*   App not working on Asus Zenfone 4.
+*   Directory selector sometimes does't show any folder to select.

 # Download link : https://drive.google.com/open?id=1TSP_7IO2U1IknXRtws_u-rJmWXq1NiyR